 2. TCT reserves the right to employ reasonable network management practices to prevent specific harmful or illegal activity, such as the dissemination of viruses or other malicious code or the transfer of child pornography or other unlawful content.

 1. Customers may utilize a TCT-issued modem or choose to purchase an approved model from a retailer.
 TCT requires DSL customers to use modems to connect to its network that are compatible with TCT’s equipment and services and do not pose the risk of harm to the network.

-2. TCT requires customer to install a router when connecting more than one device to their Internet service.
+2. TCT requires customer to install a router when connecting to their Internet service.
 This provides the customer additional security and allows for IP address conservation.

 3. As technology changes, TCT reserves the right to update their list of approved models and require the customer to replace a previously-approved modem model that is no longer compatible.

 1. TCT employs certain practices to ensure the security of our customers and our right to protect our network.
 These include practices intended to protect TCT’s network infrastructure against Denial of Service attacks and to prevent harmful elements such as viruses, spam and identity theft.

 2. To that end, TCT may block a limited number of ports that are commonly used to send spam, perpetrate identity theft or launch attacks on the network.